Commonly Asked Questions

 When can I switch to a different Prescription Drug plan?

-Generally, the only time you can switch Prescription Drug plans is during the Annual Enrollment Period (AEP) between October 15 and December 7.
+Generally, the only time you can switch Prescription Drug plans is during the Annual Election Period (AEP) between October 15 and December 7.
 When you enroll in a Part D plan you are making a commitment for that entire calendar year.

 What should I do when I get a bill from a medical service provider?